 How much healthcare will our population need in five, ten, 20 years’ time?

-This is a staggeringly difficult question.
-By definition, the future is uncertain.
-And planning healthcare means making judgements about factors such as population size, age and healthiness—as well as how likely needs will differ for different services.
+Finding the right answer is far from easy.
+By definition, the future is uncertain; and planning healthcare means making myriad judgements about the effect of factors such as population size, aging, and healthiness on the need for many different services.

 Successfully navigating this challenge requires high-quality modelling.
 And so the Strategy Unit has produced this interactive tool.